raspberrypilearning/rocket-launch/en/step_2.md

 **Test:** Run your code and check that it draws a black background with half a planet at the bottom.

 --- /task ---

+If you have a Raspberry Pi account, on your code editor you can click on the **Save** button to save a copy of your project to your Projects.

 --- save ---